IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 endianness, or should encode some flag in the Custom Data payload to indicate in which endianness the rest of the payload is written.

+The PEN field of a Custom Block or a Custom Option MUST be converted by code that reads pcapng files, so this is not an issue for that field.
+This is also not an issue for the Custom Data payload of UTF-8 string Custom Options.

 # Recommended File Name Extension: .pcapng